sybrew/the-seo-framework/readme.txt

 TODO `apply_filters_deprecated` feeds us a junk caller-line.
 Copy so it supports classes?
 	-> Is this not a WP bug?
 I'd assume they test for class-scopes, but I also assumed Gutenberg wouldn't get imposed on us in such a bad state.

-TODO in get_available_twitter_cards(), get_twitter_title() should always return something, so that check is redundant.
-	* However, in the edge-case it doesn't return something, the Twitter output should be discarded!
-	* So, how do we solve this? get_twitter_title() is a heavy method, for it tries to render twitter -> og -> meta.
 TODO clean up image generator, it's messy.
 TODO add link to our KB about same-site sitemaps when WPML or Polylang is detected?
 We get this question every week...